YAKNetwork/YAK/README.md

-# YAK: Your Autonomous Knowledgebase
+# YAK: Your Autonomous Knowledge

-An Privacy-preserving Agent Network
+An Privacy-preserving Agent Network, see [doc](https://yaknetwork.github.io/YAK).